Srynetix/sxgd/README.md

 My personal collection of Godot Engine nodes and extensions.

-You can view all included stuff in the [documentation](./docs/readme.md) section.
+You can view all included stuff in the [documentation](https://srynetix.github.io/sxgd/).